Law-AI/summarization/abstractive/README.md

 | Legal-LED | Scripts to fine-tune and generate summaries using Legal-LED |
 | Legal-Pegasus | Scripts to fine-tune and generate summaries using Pegasus |
 | Pointer Generator | Implementation of Pointer-Generator and helper scripts |

+# Availability of Trained models

+The following models trained on the IN-Abs & UK-Abs datasets, are available at https://zenodo.org/record/7234359#.Y2tShdJByC1

+- Legal-LED
+- Legal-Pegasus